Term

 An office that is part of an embassy or established by one nation in an important city of another nation for the purpose of supporting and protecting its citizens traveling or residing there.
 In addition, these offices are charged with performing other important duties such as issuing visas (where this is required) to host country nationals wishing to travel to the country the consulate represents.
 All consulates, whether located in the capital city or in other communities, are administratively under the ambassador and the embassy.

-Bilateral discussions, negotiations, or treaties are between a sovereign state and one other entity, either another sovereign state or an international organization.
+Discussions, negotiations, or treaties between a sovereign state and one other entity, either another sovereign state or an international organization.
 The relationship between two nations is referred to as a bilateral relationship.

 The formal act of severing diplomatic relations with another nation to underscore disapproval of its actions or policies.
 It is only done under severe situations.